Oscillons and Dark Matter

 Before moving on to the main content, let us put our work into context.
 The potentials~\eqref{eq:potmon} with $p>0$ have been studied in the framework of inflation and arise in string-theoretical constructions of axion inflation~\cite{Silverstein:2008sg, McAllister:2008hb}.
 In some cases these potentials can be seen as representing theories with multi-branched potentials (see~\cite{Witten:1980sp, Witten:1998uka} and~\cite{Dvali:2005an, Kaloper:2008fb, Kaloper:2011jz, Yonekura:2014oja}).
-Parametric instability and formation of oscillons during reheating after inflation has also been investigated in these setups~\cite{Amin:2010jq, Amin:2011hj, Antusch:2017flz, Lozanov:2017hjm}.
+Parametric instability and formation of oscillons during reheating after inflation has also been investigated in these setups~\cite{Amin:2010jq, Amin:2011hj, Antusch:2017flz, Lozanov:2017hjm} (see also~\cite{Zhou:2013tsa, Amin:2018xfe} for the emission of gravitational waves from oscillons).
 Potentials with a plateau at large field values can also be obtained and are also used for inflation~\cite{Kallosh:2013hoa, Kallosh:2013tua, Kallosh:2013yoa, Nomura:2017ehb, Nomura:2017zqj, Landete:2017amp}.
-Their instabilities and the generation of oscillons have been studied in~\cite{Kitajima:2018zco, Lozanov:2019ylm} and in~\cite{Fukunaga:2019unq}, which also discuss some aspects of plateau-like potentials for ULDM models.
+Their instabilities and the generation of oscillons have been studied in~\cite{Hong:2017ooe, Kitajima:2018zco, Lozanov:2019ylm} and in~\cite{Fukunaga:2019unq}, which also discuss some aspects of plateau-like potentials for ULDM models.
 Furthermore, in the interesting proposal \cite{Cotner:2018vug}, oscillons play a key role for dark matter, as `mothers' to primordial black holes: at end of inflation oscillons from the inflaton field may dominate for long enough to form black holes which in the end account for dark matter.

 This paper is organized as follows: in Sec.~\ref{sec:oscillonbio} we study the conditions under which parametric resonance is efficient~(\ref{sub:birth}); we numerically determine oscillon lifetimes~(\ref{sec:lifetime}); finally we discuss the decay of an oscillon and its possible transition to a gravitationally-sustained soliton~(\ref{sub:legacy}).
 We devote Sec.~\ref{sec:pheno} to the observational implications of long-lived oscillons, separately discussing the cases of decay after~(\ref{sub:after}) and before~(\ref{sub:before}) MR equality.
 We discuss the possibility for oscillons to survive until today in Sec.~\ref{sec:perpetual_oscillons}.
 Finally, we offer our conclusions in Sec.~\ref{sec:conclusions}.